 YEAR 11, DAY 35

 The wood, which comprised everything, was dark brown, plush and smooth to the touch.
-Bookcases extended in perfectly aligned rows around the circular room we landed in for a far as my eyes could see.
-The rug underneath us was circular as well, made of the finest material bearing what appeared to be old English designs around a huge coat of arms, and it extended about 200 feet in circumference.
+Bookcases extended in perfectly aligned rows around the circular room we landed in, for as far as my eyes could see.
+The rug underneath us was circular as well, made of the finest material, bearing what appeared to be old English designs around a huge coat of arms, and it extended about 200 feet in circumference.
 The furniture surrounding our position was made of the same plush wood, and had dark purple velvet coverings over the finely tailored cushions.

 WEIGHT: 127 lbs.

 I looked around for an exit but found none.
 As I looked up to Tectonica, I noticed there was no noticeable ceiling, only a black void as if the top of the library was so high above us it was out of sight.
-We both began searching, trying to find a way out but were to no avail.
+We both began searching, trying to find a way out, but were to no avail.
 The scent of a fresh fire burning with lilac permeated air, but I could see no fireplace.
 Truly, I was at a loss.
-That is when the woman who appeared before the flash walked out from behind a bookcase.
+That was when the woman, who appeared before the flash, walked out from behind a bookcase.

-She had a very unique look.
-The woman had light green eyes and matching hair.
-She wore a sword with lightweight combat gear, and around her neck was a tattoo that read “Once upon a time…” She moved smoothly; confidently.
-Too confidently I remember thinking.
-She carried a smug aura as if there was nothing I or Tectonica could do to harm her.
+She had a very unique look: light green eyes and matching hair.
+She wore a sword with lightweight combat gear, and around her neck was a tattoo that read “Once upon a time…” She moved smoothly, confidently.
+Too confidently, I remember thinking.
+She carried a smug aura, as if there was nothing I or Tectonica could do to harm her.
 My initial reaction was to engage, as was Tectonica’s.
 I sensed the giant’s desire to crush the mysterious woman and felt the ground shift as she lifted her massive heel from the ground and pivoted into position to make a move.
-I placed a calming hand on her foot however, signifying the idea that that fighting was not the most prudent course of action.
+I placed a calming hand on her foot, however, signifying the idea that fighting was not the most prudent course of action.
 Tectonica flattened her stance again.
-It did show me that the friendly giant was indeed ready for action just in case a fight did break out, and that was all the reassurance I needed in that library.
+It did show me that the friendly giant was indeed ready for action, just in case a fight did break out, and that was all the reassurance I needed in that library.
 If we were on the same team, I knew we could defeat anything that came our way.

 I asked the woman her name, to which she answered Cliché.
 Next, I inquired about what was transpiring.
 To my surprise she was very forthcoming with information.
 She told us she had been monitoring Mt.
-Logan looking for the giant who inhabited the area.
+Logan, looking for the giant who inhabited the area.
 She informed us that her master, Sir Vellichor, had demanded Tectonica be procured for the purposes of his own personal entertainment.
-This idea did not sit well with my companion, as the idea of being anyone’s circus attraction was understandably a source of frustration.
+This idea did not sit well with my companion, as becoming anyone’s circus attraction was understandably a source of frustration.

 She reminisced going back to when she was 8 years old, telling us about the first time she discovered that she was a hyper-being.
 Her hyper-speed and ability to teleport scared her at first, but it wasn’t long before she mastered the abilities.
 She explained that she also discovered a voracious love of reading, which led her to begin teleporting to all the libraries, great and small, across the world.
-She would steal all the novels she came to love and add them to her personal connection.
-By the time she was 15 she, had amassed an impressive collection of books.
+She would steal all the novels she came to love and add them to her personal collection.
+By the time she was 15, she had amassed an impressive collection of books.
 She had also captured the attention of Sir Vellichor, who soon recruited her to join his Book Club.
-When he showed her his Incredible Library, she immediately accepted.
+When he showed her his incredible Library, she immediately accepted.

-Puzzled, Tectonic and I looked at each other while Cliché continued to laugh.
-That is when an associate of hers joined the party…
+Puzzled, Tectonica and I looked at each other while Cliché continued to laugh.
+That was when an associate of hers joined the party…